exonum/exonum/CONTRIBUTING.md

   integrate.

-  Additionally, we merge pull requests using the "squash and merge" strategy, so feel free to merge `master` branch instead of rebasing.
+  Additionally, we merge pull requests using the "squash and merge" strategy, so feel free to merge `master` branch in order to update instead of rebasing.

 - Don't use `debug!` log level.